 - Account for leftovers in your plan.
 Check out our two-part series on how to use up leftovers in fun, creative and yummy ways.
 Check out part one here and part two here.

 2. Be-friend your freezer

-- Pasta sauce, falafel dough, hummus, your favorite pastries and samosas, qatayef are all time consuming to prepare on a daily basis, set aside a day to prepare them then store them in your freezer in labeled bags.
+- Pasta sauce, falafel dough, hummus, your favorite pastries, samosas and qatayef.
+All are time consuming to prepare on a daily basis.
+Instead, set aside a day to prepare a big batch and store them in your freezer in labeled bags.
 This way they will last longer (less food waste!
-Yay!) and you will save time and money on a day to day basis.
+Yay!) and you will save time and money on a day-to-day basis.

-1. peel, wash and chop your vegetables then blanch them and freeze them.All that is left for you to do is saute some onions, add your vegetable of choice, puck cooking cream, and your favorite seasoning and your creamy comforting soup is ready (think broccoli cream soup, carrot soup, mixed vegetable soup, cauliflower soup... just to name a few and the list goes on).
-Another way to go is to turn your prepared vegetables into a pot pie/quiche.
-Using ready-made puff pastry, your prepared veggies, and Puck 4 cheese sauce.
-Three short cuts that transform iftar from a chore to a breeze
+- Peel, wash and chop your vegetables – then blanch and freeze them.
+Hereafter, all that is left for you to do is to saute some onions, add your vegetable of choice, puck cooking cream and your favorite seasoning, and your creamy comforting soup is ready (think broccoli cream soup, carrot soup, mixed vegetable soup, cauliflower soup... just to name a few.
+The list goes on).
+Another way to go is to turn your prepared vegetables into a pot pie/quiche by combining your prepared veggies with ready-made puff pastry and Puck 4 cheese sauce.
+Three short cuts that transform iftar from a chore to a breeze.

 - Cook a big batch of pasta on the weekend and then use your creativity, puck sauces and those frozen vegetables to create a new recipe every day.